-There is no maximum amount for applications to this funding program.
-The total funding amount available is \$200,000, which will be distributed among the top eligible applicants as determined by the Grant Review Committee.
+There is no maximum amount for applications to this grant program; however, the total funding budget available is \$200,000, which will be distributed among the top eligible applicants as determined by the Grant Review Committee.

-As a unique funding program, usual funding limits within the Community Investment Grants Program do not apply.
+As a unique grant program, usual funding limits within the Community Investment Grants Program do not apply.